Mathematica314/bach/README.md

 # bach.py
 Tries to harmonise melodies in the style of J.S.
-Bach - and sometimes they sound OK!/ Please note that this is currently in beta.
+Bach - and sometimes they sound OK!\
+Please note that this is currently in beta.
 #### The .bach file format
 Key\